AviatrixSystems/Docs/HowTos/privatemode.rst

 	c.
 For the TCP proxy, you need to map incoming requests on port 443.
 Also map ports 31283 (Netflow data) and 5000 (remote syslog) if you want this information to be visible in CoPilot.
 	d.
 For the TCP proxy, the ports should forward requests for ports 443, 31283 and 5000 to the DNS entry for the multi-cloud access endpoint that the proxy is communicating to on the Controller cloud.
 The DNS entry is located under Settings > Private Mode > List > Multi-Cloud Access Endpoint List.

+If your proxy has a public IP, make sure the SKU is Standard and not Basic. <add as a note>

-4. On the Multi-Cloud Link tab under Attach/Update Proxy, enter the Cloud Type, Access Account Name, and Load Balancer.
-Only instances that are in the same VNet as the Load Balancer are listed.
+4. On the Multi-Cloud Link tab under Attach/Update Proxy, enter the Cloud Type, Access Account Name, and Link Service.
+Only instances that are in the same VNet as the Link Service are listed.

 5. Attach the proxy you just created by clicking Attach and then Update.
 This proxy server is the Link Service target for traffic from Azure gateways.
 Only do this if you had to create a proxy for Azure/Azure Government.